TurkeyMcMac/anosmellya/README.md

 Configuration is given in a simple `KEY = VALUE` format.
 You can see the full list of configurable parameters, with explanations, in the file `configurations/default.conf`.
+Other interesting configurations are put in the same directory.
+If a configuration lists working seeds, those seeds are guaranteed to produce the same result on your computer only if it does single-precision floating-point arithmetic the same as the computer on which each seed was tested.
 Use the option `-conf FILE` to pass another configuration file.
 Use the option `-cs STRING` to pass configuration as a string.
 The format is the same as for a configuration file.